-Part 1 of this article features the Counselors for Social Justice (CSJ) Code of Ethics formally endorsed in 2010.
+Part 1 of this article features the Counselors for Social Justice (CSJ) Code of Ethics formally endorsed in 2010 and revised in 2020.
 The ethical standards for practice, advocacy, assessment and diagnosis, supervision, research, and professional relationships, including consultation are outlined.
 In Part 2, following the presentation of the Code of Ethics, the mission and goals of CSJ as well as the process, and the development of the CSJ Code of Ethics are described.